Generic Name: tolcapone (TOL-ka-pone)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of kidney problems, liver problems (eg, cirrhosis), or abnormal liver function tests
+- if you have a history of kidney problems, liver problems (eg, cirrhosis), abnormal liver function tests, mental or mood problems (eg, depression), or sleep problems (eg, daytime sleepiness)

 - if you have a history of severe, uncontrolled muscle movements (eg, uncontrolled jerking, twitching) or a certain severe muscle problem (rhabdomyolysis)